awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 **M5 Instances**

-M5 instances are the latest generation in Amazon EC2's General purpose instance family\.
+M5 instances are the latest generation in Amazon EC2's general purpose instance family\.
 M5 instances give you an ideal cloud infrastructure, offering a balance of compute, memory, and networking resources for a broad range of applications that are deployed in the cloud\.
 M5 instances are well\-suited for the following applications:
 + Web and application servers
 + Small and medium databases
 + Gaming servers